Close Search

 Oregon Mountain Lion Oregon Bear

-Oregon’s Big Game Regulations for 2025 are available.
+Oregon’s Big Game Regulations for 2026 are available.
 Go online to www.eregulations.com/oregon/big-game-hunting/ to download a copy or call 503-947-6000 to request that a copy be mailed to you.
-The application deadline is May 15th with draw results available by June 12th.
+The application deadline is May 15 at 11:59 PST.
+Draw results will be available by June 12.
 Since applicants do not submit tag fees, no refunds will be sent.
 If you draw, you will receive a notice to purchase your tag.

 Go on More Hunts with Better Information, Join Huntin' Fool Today!